What is Together for Safety?

 - We are contacting all Councillors / Senators / TDs to let them know about the campaign, to invite them to meet with us, support this campaign and to work cross party on implementing Safe Access Zones in Ireland.

-- We are working with researcher Dr Camilla Fitzsimons and Maynooth University to gather information from healthcare workers who provide abortion services on how anti-choice protests impact their work.
+- We are working to gather information from healthcare workers who provide abortion services on how anti-choice protests impact their work.

 - We are inviting organisations and community stakeholders to contact us and pledge their support to the campaign.